illast/BuySell-frontend/README.md

 4. In the same folder type ```npm run serve```
 5. In a browser go to http://localhost:8080

-*when cloning from gitlab for the first time

 ## Deploying
  Build docker image for deployment
  ```